RhetTbull/osxphotos/README.md

-  info      print out descriptive info of the Photos library database keywords  print out keywords found in the Photos library persons   print out persons (faces) found in the Photos library query     query the Photos database using 1 or more search options
+  info      print out descriptive info of the Photos library database keywords  print out keywords found in the Photos library persons   print out persons (faces) found in the Photos library query     query the Photos database using 1 or more search options; if...
 ```

 To get help on a specific command, use `osxphotos help <command_name>`